rhyolight/numenta-web/packages/numenta.com/pages/blog/2017/09/18/new-code-repository.md

 ---
 author: Luiz Scheinkman
 brief: "Science advances faster when researchers can verify each other’s results.
 However, this is easier said than done, as evident by the long-standing issue about reproducibility of scientific research.
 This widespread “reproducibility crisis” has been featured in newspapers, magazines, education-related publications, and scientific journals.
-According to a survey conducted by Nature, over 70% of 1,576 researchers from various disciplines have tried and failed to reproduce another scientist’s experiments.
-And according to a report published in Science, an effort to successfully replicate 100 experiments published in prestigious journals was met with only 39 successful attempts."
+According to a survey conducted by Nature"
 date: 2017/09/18
 hideImage: true
 image: ../images/readmeandfigures.png